jalbrec/get_clean_courseproject/README.md

 	c. "final" is the above file read back into r as a dataframe.

-4) If you read in the tidy data file "GaCA_finalside.txt" use the following script: read.delim("GaCA_finalwide.txt", check.names = FALSE)
+4) If you read in the tidy data file "GaCA_finalwide.txt" use the following script: read.delim("GaCA_finalwide.txt", check.names = FALSE)